How wearables are becoming important for nutrition

 • Overestimation and overprediction are common issues among wearable technologies, as reported by the European Commission.

 • Data quality is affected by the variability of sensors.
 The same biomarkers (take blood oxygen saturation) can be measured from various body parts by various wearables (such as smart watches, rings, and pulse oximeters).
-These variabilities in data create problems in data quality.
+In addition, a recent, researchers highlighted that there is high variability of glucose responses to the same meal.
+This means that the same meal can have different impact on glucose levels depending on time of time.
+These difference can be as variable as glucose responses to entirely different meals.
+(Hengist 2024).
+These variabilities in data create problems in data quality especially if glucose measurements are not taken over a long peiod of time.

 • Health equity and representativity of the dataset: Wearables mostly target specific age, social and economic groups more than others, which results in inequity (Lancet)